^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The number of cases of the development of cardiovascular diseases is increasing every year, and with it the statistics of deaths related to heart failure, myocardial infarction and other pathologies of the heart are corrected.
-All the same it is a question of the organ providing a blood supply of all human body, and failures in its work necessarily affect the condition of other organs and systems.
+The number of cases of cardiovascular diseases is growing every year, and with it the statistics of fatal outcomes associated with heart failure, myocardial infarction and other heart pathologies are also adjusted.
+After all, we are talking about an organ that provides blood supply to the entire human body, and failures in its work necessarily affect the condition of other organs and systems.
 But it happens that the heart itself suffers from a lack of nutrients.
 And the reason for this can be a narrowing of the vessels that feed the organ.
-Effective methods to restore the blood supply to the heart, improving the patency of the affected vessel, is not so much, and one of them is coronary stenting.
+There are not so many effective methods to restore blood supply to the heart, improving the patency of the affected vessel, and one of them is coronary stenting.

 Pathogenesis of arterial stenosis

-Heart is not in vain compared with the pump, because thanks to him, the blood gets the opportunity to move along the vessels.
-Rhythmic contractions of the heart muscle provide the movement of a physiological fluid that contains the substances necessary for the nourishment and respiration of organs and oxygen, and then everything depends on the state of the vessels.
+It is not for nothing that the heart is compared to a pump, because thanks to it, blood is able to move through the vessels.
+Rhythmic contractions of the heart muscle ensure the movement of physiological fluid, which contains substances and oxygen necessary for the nutrition and respiration of organs, and then everything depends on the condition of the vessels.

-Blood vessels are hollow organs, bounded by a strong and elastic wall.
-Normally, inside the arteries, veins and small capillaries, nothing should stop the blood from moving at a heart rate.
-But the narrowing of the lumen of blood vessels, the formation on their walls of blood clots and cholesterol plaques is an obstacle to the movement of physiological fluid.
+Blood vessels are hollow organs, limited by a strong and elastic wall.
+Normally, nothing should prevent blood from moving at the speed set by the heart inside the arteries, veins and small capillaries.
+But narrowing of the lumen of the vessels, the formation of blood clots and cholesterol plaques on their walls is an obstacle to the movement of physiological fluid.

-Such obstacles inhibit the flow of blood, and this affects the organs for the blood supply which corresponded to the stenotic vessel, because they now do not receive enough nutrients and oxygen, necessary for normal life.
+Such obstacles slow down the blood flow, and this affects the organs that were supplied with blood by the stenotic vessel, because they no longer receive enough nutrients and oxygen necessary for normal functioning.

-Comparing the human heart with the pump, one can understand that to exercise its important function this body also needs energy.
-And her heart gives blood, providing food and breathing myocardium.
-Blood to heart, in turn, feeds the coronary artery network, any changes in the state of which, including stenosis of blood vessels, negatively affect blood supply and cardiac efficiency, provoking myocardial ischemia, heart failure, heart attack.
+Comparing the human heart to a pump, one can understand that this organ also needs energy to perform its important function.
+And the heart receives it from blood, providing nutrition and respiration to the myocardium.
+Blood is supplied to the heart by a network of coronary arteries, any changes in the condition of which, including vascular stenosis, negatively affect the blood supply and performance of the heart, causing myocardial ischemia, heart failure, and infarction.

-What are the reasons for narrowing the lumen of the coronary arteries?
-The most common cause of this condition is considered by doctors to be atherosclerosis of the vessels, i.e. Formation on the inner layer of their walls of cholesterol deposits, which gradually increase, leaving less and less free space for blood.
+What are the reasons for the narrowing of the lumen of the coronary arteries?
+Doctors believe that the most common cause of this condition is atherosclerosis of the vessels, i.e. the formation of cholesterol deposits on the inner layer of their walls, which gradually increase, leaving less and less free space for blood.

-Other common causes include coronary artery thrombosis (thrombosis) or spasm of the heart vessels due to GI diseases, infectious-allergic pathologies, rheumatoid and syphilitic lesions.
+Other common causes include blockage of the coronary arteries by blood clots (thrombosis) or spasm of the heart vessels due to gastrointestinal diseases, infectious and allergic pathologies, rheumatoid and syphilitic lesions.

-Risk factors for such problems are hypodynamia (sedentary lifestyle), overweight (obesity), bad habits (eg, smoking), age over 50 years, frequent stresses, taking certain medications, hereditary predisposition and national characteristics.
+Risk factors for such problems include physical inactivity (sedentary lifestyle), excess weight (obesity), bad habits (for example, smoking), age over 50, frequent stress, taking certain medications, hereditary predisposition and national characteristics.

-The appearance of foci of abnormal vasoconstriction, in the treatment of which coronary stenting is practiced, can cause some diseases, besides the above.
-These include metabolic diseases, endocrine diseases, blood and vascular diseases (for example, vasculitis), body intoxication, arterial hypertension, anemia, congenital malformations of the heart and blood vessels (for example, slowly progressive heart disease with predominance of stenosis).
+The occurrence of foci of pathological narrowing of blood vessels, in the treatment of which coronary stenting is practiced, can be caused by some diseases, in addition to those described above.
+These include metabolic diseases, endocrine diseases, blood and vascular diseases (for example, vasculitis), intoxication of the body, arterial hypertension, anemia, congenital malformations of the heart and blood vessels (for example, slowly progressing heart disease with a predominance of stenosis).

-Since our heart is divided into two parts, to the ventricles of which the blood vessels are brought, the doctors distinguish stenosis of the left and right coronary artery trunk.
-In the first case almost whole organ of the person gets under attack, in fact the left cardiac ventricle provides with a blood the big circle of a circulation.
-The most common cause of stenosis of the left artery of the heart is atherosclerosis, in which a gradual decrease in the lumen of the vessel occurs.
+Since our heart is divided into two parts, to the ventricles of which blood vessels are supplied, doctors distinguish between stenosis of the left and right coronary artery trunk.
+In the first case, almost all human organs are affected, because the left ventricle of the heart supplies blood to the systemic circulation.
+The most common cause of stenosis of the left artery of the heart is considered to be atherosclerosis, in which a gradual decrease in the lumen of the vessel occurs.

-If it is a question of the cavity of the artery occupying less than 30% of the initial lumen, one speaks of a critical stenosis that is fraught with cardiac arrest or the development of a myocardial infarction.
+If we are talking about the fact that the arterial cavity occupies less than 30% of the original lumen, we speak of critical stenosis, which is fraught with cardiac arrest or the development of myocardial infarction.

-With stenosis of the right heart artery, the organ itself suffers, first of all, because the blood supply of the sinus node is disturbed, which leads to cardiac rhythm failure.
+With stenosis of the right cardiac artery, the organ itself suffers first and foremost, since the blood supply to the sinus node is disrupted, which leads to disturbances in the heart rhythm.

-In some cases, doctors diagnose concurrently narrowing the right and left coronary arteries (so-called tandem stenosis).
-If the compensatory mechanism worked during unilateral stenosis and the main part of the work was taken by an intact ventricle, then with tandem narrowing this is impossible.
-To save a person's life in this case will only help surgical treatment, a more gentle option of which is considered stenting.
+In some cases, doctors diagnose a simultaneous narrowing of the right and left coronary artery (the so-called tandem stenosis).
+If, with unilateral stenosis, the compensatory mechanism was triggered and the undamaged ventricle took on most of the work, then with tandem narrowing this is impossible.
+In this case, only surgical treatment can save a person's life, a more gentle option of which is stenting.

-The concept of treating vasoconstriction by expanding the stenotic site of arteries with a special framework was proposed more than half a century ago by the American radiologist Charles Dotter, but the first successful operation was carried out only a year after his death.
-But the evidence base for the effectiveness of stenting was obtained only 7 years after the first experiment.
-Now this method helps save the life of many patients without resorting to a traumatic abdominal operation.
+The concept of treating vascular stenosis by widening the stenotic section of arteries using a special frame was proposed more than half a century ago by American radiologist Charles Dotter, but the first successful operation was performed only a year after his death.
+But the evidence base for the effectiveness of stenting was obtained only 7 years after the first experience.
+Now this method helps save the lives of many patients without resorting to traumatic abdominal surgery.

 Indications for the procedure

-The most unpleasant thing is that the appearance of the first signs of stenosis is not evidence of the onset of the disease, which for a long time could have been hidden.
-Discomfort during physical exertion occurs when the lumen of the vessel becomes significantly less than normal and the myocardium begins to experience oxygen starvation at a time when it requires active work.
+The most unpleasant thing is that the appearance of the first signs of stenosis is not evidence of the onset of the disease, which could have been latent for a long time.
+Discomfort during physical exertion occurs when the lumen of the vessel becomes significantly smaller than normal and the myocardium begins to experience oxygen starvation at the moment when it is required to work actively.

-Symptoms that are also worth paying attention to are shortness of breath and attacks of angina (symptomatic complex, which includes: rapid heartbeat, chest pain, hyperhidrosis, nausea, sensation of lack of oxygen, dizziness).
-All these signs may indicate coronary artery stenosis
+Symptoms that are also worth paying attention to are shortness of breath and attacks of angina (a symptom complex that includes: rapid heartbeat, chest pain, hyperhidrosis, nausea, a feeling of lack of oxygen, dizziness).
+All of these signs may indicate coronary stenosis.

-It must be said that this pathology, regardless of the causes that cause it, does not have a very good prognosis.
-If we are talking about coronary artery atherosclerosis, then conservative treatment with statins that correct blood cholesterol level and drugs that reduce myocardial oxygen demand is prescribed only at the initial stages of the disease, when a person actually does not complain about anything.
-When there are symptoms of stenosis, traditional treatment can not produce results, and then doctors resort to surgical intervention.
+It should be said that this pathology, regardless of its causes, has a not very good prognosis.
+If we are talking about atherosclerosis of the coronary vessels, then conservative treatment with statins, which correct the level of cholesterol in the blood, and drugs that reduce the myocardium's need for oxygen, is prescribed only at the initial stages of the disease, when a person actually does not complain of anything.
+When symptoms of stenosis appear, traditional treatment may not give results, and then doctors resort to surgical intervention.

-A strong constriction of the vessels causes the onset of angina attacks, and the more the vessels are affected, the more obvious the disease is.
-Attacks of angina usually can be stopped with drugs, but if improvement does not occur, then there is no other way out, how to resort to coronary bypass or less traumatic stenting.
+Severe narrowing of the vessels causes angina attacks, and the more vessels are affected, the more obvious the disease becomes.
+Angina attacks can usually be stopped with medications, but if there is no improvement, then there is no other way out than to resort to coronary bypass surgery or less traumatic stenting.

-Coronary bypass surgery is the creation of a bypass for the flow of blood, if the blood vessel narrows so much that it can no longer cover the needs of the myocardium.
-To perform such an operation, a sternum opening is required and all manipulations are performed on the open heart, which is considered very dangerous.
+Coronary artery bypass grafting is the creation of a bypass for blood flow if a blood vessel narrows so much that it can no longer cover the needs of the myocardium.
+This operation requires opening the sternum and all manipulations are performed on an open heart, which is considered very dangerous.

-At the same time, if a safer, less invasive operation called stenting, which does not require large incisions and a long recovery period.
-It is not surprising that the latter doctors have recently resorted much more often.
+At the same time, if a safer minimally invasive operation called stenting, which does not require large incisions and a long recovery period, is used, it is not surprising that doctors have been resorting to the latter much more often lately.

-With a narrowing of the vessels by more than 70%, or a complete overlap of blood flow (occlusion), the risk of developing acute myocardial infarction is high.
-If the symptoms indicate a pre-infarcted condition, and a patient's examination indicates acute tissue hypoxia associated with a violation of blood flow in the coronary vessels, the doctor can refer the patient to an operation to restore the patency of the arteries, one of which is arterial stenting.
+If the vessels are narrowed by more than 70% or the blood flow is completely blocked (occluded), there is a high risk of developing acute myocardial infarction.
+If the symptoms indicate a pre-infarction condition, and the patient's examination indicates acute tissue hypoxia associated with impaired blood flow in the coronary vessels, the doctor may refer the patient to an operation to restore arterial patency, one of which is arterial stenting.

-The operation of coronary stenting can also be performed during the treatment of a heart attack or in the post-infarction period, when an emergency is given to a person, and the activity of the heart is restored, i.
-The patient's condition can be called stable.
+Coronary stenting surgery can also be performed during treatment of a heart attack or in the post-infarction period, when the person has received emergency care and the heart's activity has been restored, i.e. the patient's condition can be called stable.

-Stenting after a heart attack is prescribed in the first hours after the attack (maximum 6 hours), otherwise such an operation will not be of particular benefit.
-It is best, if no more than 2 hours pass from the appearance of the first symptoms of the infarction before the beginning of the operative intervention.
-Such treatment helps to prevent the attack itself and reduce the area of ischemic necrosis of the myocardial tissue, which will allow for early recovery and reduce the risk of recurrence of the disease.
+Stenting after a heart attack is prescribed in the first hours after the attack (maximum 6 hours), otherwise such an operation will not bring any particular benefit.
+It is best if no more than 2 hours pass from the appearance of the first symptoms of a heart attack to the beginning of the surgical intervention.
+Such treatment helps to prevent the attack itself and reduce the area of ischemic necrosis of myocardial tissue, which will allow for a quicker recovery and reduce the risk of relapse of the disease.

-Restoration of vascular patency within 2-6 hours after a heart attack will only prevent the recurrence.
-But this is also important, because every subsequent attack is more severe and at any time can put an end to the patient's life.
-In addition, aortocoronary stenting helps to restore normal breathing and nutrition of the heart muscle, which gives it the strength to recover more quickly after damage, since normal blood supply to tissues speeds up their regeneration.
+Restoring vascular patency within 2-6 hours after a heart attack will only prevent a recurrence.
+But this is also important, because each subsequent attack is more severe and can end the patient's life at any moment.
+In addition, aortocoronary stenting helps restore normal breathing and nutrition of the heart muscle, which gives it the strength to recover faster after damage, because normal blood supply to tissues accelerates their regeneration.

-The operation of stenting vessels in atherosclerosis can be performed both as prevention of heart failure and myocardial ischemia, and for therapeutic purposes.
-So, in chronic forms of IHD, when the vessels are half blocked by cholesterol deposits, stenting can help preserve healthy heart tissue and prolong the life of the patient.
+Stenting of vessels in atherosclerosis can be performed both as a preventive measure against heart failure and myocardial ischemia, and for therapeutic purposes.
+Thus, in chronic forms of coronary heart disease, when the vessels are half blocked by cholesterol deposits, stenting can help preserve healthy heart tissue and prolong the patient's life.

-Coronary stenting is prescribed in the case of frequent recurrences of angina at the slightest physical exertion, what to say about the violation of the patency of the coronary vessels.
-But you need to understand that severe cases of coronary heart disease (unstable or decompensated stress angina) can not be cured in this way.
-The operation only facilitates the patient's condition and improves the prognosis of the disease.
+Coronary stenting is also prescribed in cases of frequently recurring angina attacks with the slightest physical exertion, not to mention the obstruction of the coronary vessels.
+But it is important to understand that severe cases of ischemic heart disease (unstable or decompensated angina) cannot be cured in this way.
+The operation only alleviates the patient's condition and improves the prognosis of the disease.

 Preparation

-Any operation, even the least traumatic, is considered a serious interference in the functioning of the body, and what can we say about heart surgery, which are considered potentially dangerous for human life.
-It is clear that a cardiac surgeon should have good reasons for carrying out such manipulations.
-One desire of the patient is not enough.
+Any operation, even the least traumatic, is considered a serious intervention in the body, and what can we say about heart operations, which are considered potentially dangerous to human life.
+It is clear that the cardiac surgeon must have good reasons for performing such manipulations.
+The patient's desire alone is not enough.

-At first the patient should be examined by a cardiologist.
-After a physical examination, examination of anamnesis and patient complaints, auscultation (listening) of the patient, measurement of heart rate and blood pressure in case of suspected coronary artery stenosis, the doctor may prescribe the following studies:
+First, the patient should be examined by a cardiologist.
+After a physical examination, study of the patient's medical history and complaints, auscultation (listening) to the heart, measurement of heart rate and blood pressure, if coronary artery stenosis is suspected, the doctor may prescribe the following tests:

-• ECG and EchoCG-study of heart activity by recording the electrical impulses passing through it (at rest and with load),
+• ECG and EchoCG are studies of the activity of the heart by recording the electrical impulses passing through it (at rest and under load),

-• radiography or ultrasound of the chest, which allow you to fix the location of the heart and blood vessels, their size and shape changes,
+• X-ray or ultrasound of the chest, which allows recording the location of the heart and blood vessels, their size and changes in shape,

-But the most informative in this case is the study, called coronary angiography (coronary angiography), implying the study of the lumen of blood vessels that feed the heart myocardium, with the determination of the severity of coronary heart disease.
-It is this diagnostic study that makes it possible to evaluate the appropriateness of performing heart surgery and choose the appropriate technique, as well as to determine the areas on which the stents will be installed.
+But the most informative in this case is the study called coronary angiography (coronary angiography), which involves examining the lumen of the vessels that feed the myocardium of the heart, with the determination of the severity of coronary heart disease.
+It is this diagnostic study that allows us to assess the feasibility of performing heart surgery and choose the appropriate technique, as well as determine the areas where stents will be installed.

-If the patient's condition allows the doctor to prescribe a planned operation and tells how to properly prepare for it.
-Preparing for an operation involves:
+If the patient's condition allows, the doctor prescribes a planned operation and explains how to properly prepare for it.
+Preparation for the operation involves:

 • Refusal to take certain medications:

-• non-steroidal anti-inflammatory drugs and anticoagulants (warfarin, etc.) that affect blood coagulability, it is undesirable to take within a week before surgery (or at least a couple of days),
+• non-steroidal anti-inflammatory drugs and anticoagulants (warfarin, etc.) that affect blood clotting are not recommended to be taken within a week before surgery (or at least a couple of days),

-• for a couple of days before the operation you will need to refuse to take hypoglycemic medications or change the time of their intake (these questions should be discussed with the endocrinologist),
+• a couple of days before the operation, you will need to stop taking sugar-lowering medications or change the time of their intake (these issues should be discussed with an endocrinologist),

-• with ischemia of the heart and heart failure, patients should regularly take aspirin-based medications, they do not need to change their regimen.
-Moreover, 3 days before surgery, a patient may be prescribed antithrombotic agents (eg, clopidogrel).
-Less often it is administered in high doses directly in the preoperative, which is fraught with problems from the stomach.
+• In case of cardiac ischemia and cardiac failure, patients should regularly take aspirin-based medications, there is no need to change their regimen.
+Moreover, 3 days before the operation, the patient may be prescribed antithrombotic drugs (for example, clopidogrel).
+Less often, it is administered in high doses directly in the preoperative room, which is fraught with stomach problems.

-• On the eve of the operation, eating is not prohibited, but it should be a light supper.
-After 12 o'clock in the morning, a complete refusal to eat and drink is required.
+• Eating is not prohibited the night before the operation, but it should be a light dinner.
+After 12 midnight, complete abstinence from food and liquids is required.
 The operation is performed on an empty stomach.

-• Before the procedure of coronary stenting, it is advisable to take a shower with the use of antibacterial agents and shave off the vegetation in the groin area (usually the stent is inserted on the femoral artery in the pelvic area, because access through the groin is considered more reliable and safe than the puncture of the large artery in the arm).
+• Before the coronary stenting procedure, it is advisable to take a shower using antibacterial agents and shave the hair in the groin area (usually the stent is inserted into the femoral artery in the pelvic area, since access through the groin area is considered more reliable and safer than puncturing a large artery in the arm).

-In severe cases with the development of acute coronary insufficiency and myocardial infarction, when there is no time for a full examination and preparation for the operation, the patient simply takes necessary tests and proceeds to an urgent operation, during which the cardiac surgeon decides to stent or shunt the vessels.
+In severe cases of acute coronary insufficiency and myocardial infarction, when there is no time for a full examination and preparation for surgery, the patient simply undergoes the necessary tests and an emergency operation is initiated, during which the cardiac surgeon makes a decision on stenting or bypass surgery of the vessels.

 Who to contact?

-The most important diagnostic method, which allows not only to reveal the fact of stenosis, but also to determine the exact size and location of the affected area, is coronography.
-This is a variant of X-ray examination of blood vessels with the help of contrast, which allows visualizing any changes in the structure of the arteries of the heart.
-The pictures are taken from different angles and archived on the computer screen to make it easier for the doctor to navigate during the operation, because the human eye is not able to see what is happening inside the body.
+The most important diagnostic method, which allows not only to detect the fact of stenosis, but also to determine the exact size and location of the affected area, is coronography.
+This is a type of X-ray examination of blood vessels using contrast, which allows to visualize any changes in the structure of the heart arteries.
+Pictures are taken from different angles and archived on a computer screen, so that it is easier for the doctor to navigate during the operation, because the human eye is not able to see what is happening inside the body.

-Coronary stenting, unlike shunting, is performed without large incisions of the body tissues and implies percutaneous insertion of a thin tube, through which all the necessary instruments are delivered to the surgical site (as in endoscopy).
-It turns out that the cardiac surgeon works blindly and can not see the result of his work.
-That is why such operations are carried out under the control of radiography or ultrasound.
+Coronary stenting, unlike bypass surgery, is performed without large incisions in body tissues and involves the percutaneous insertion of a thin tube through which all the necessary instruments are delivered to the site of the operation (as in endoscopy).
+It turns out that the cardiac surgeon works blindly and cannot see the result of his work.
+That is why such operations are performed under the control of X-ray or ultrasound.

-Ideally, in streaming operations, a diagnostic study should be conducted on the eve of the procedure, but in severe cases requiring urgent care, coronagraphy and coronary stenting can be performed simultaneously.
-Thus, doctors do not have to spend precious time on diagnostics and at the same time they get the opportunity to actively monitor the progress of the operation.
+Ideally, in routine surgeries, diagnostic testing should be performed the day before the procedure, but in severe cases requiring emergency care, coronary angiography and coronary stenting can be performed simultaneously.
+This way, doctors do not have to waste precious time on diagnostics and at the same time they have the opportunity to actively monitor the progress of the operation.

-The essence of the operation of coronary stenting is to expand the stenotic vessel with a special flexible metal frame resembling a mesh.
-The stent is inserted in the folded form, but at the site of narrowing the artery expands and then remains in the straightened inside the vessel, preventing further narrowing of the lumen.
+The essence of the coronary stenting operation is to expand the stenotic vessel using a special flexible metal frame resembling a mesh.
+The stent is inserted in a folded form, but at the site of the narrowing of the artery it expands and then remains straightened inside the vessel, preventing further narrowing of the lumen.

-For the introduction of a stent, it is required to make a puncture in a large artery passing in the groin or arm region.
-Anesthesia is carried out by means of local anesthesia, but sedatives can also be added (the patient remains conscious and can see the manipulations of the surgeon, so this does not fit) and anesthetics.
-First, the puncture site is treated with an antiseptic, then an anesthetic is injected.
-Usually use novocaine or lidocaine.
+To insert a stent, a puncture must be made in a large artery running in the groin or arm.
+Pain relief is provided by local anesthesia, but sedatives (the patient remains conscious and can see the surgeon's manipulations, so such preparation is not a problem) and painkillers may also be administered.
+First, the puncture site is treated with an antiseptic, then an anesthetic is administered.
+Novocaine or lidocaine are usually used.

-During the operation, the cardiac function is continuously monitored by ECG, for which the electrodes are placed on the upper and lower limbs of the patient.
+During the operation, the heart's work is constantly monitored using an ECG, for which electrodes are placed on the patient's upper and lower limbs.

-Most often a puncture is done in the femoral artery, which is more convenient and avoids various complications.
-At the puncture site, a plastic tube, called an introducer, is introduced into the artery, which will be a kind of tunnel for the delivery of instruments to the site of the vessel's lesion.
-Inside the introducer insert another flexible tube (catheter), which is advanced to the site of stenosis, and already along this tube is fed a folded stent.
+Most often, the puncture is made in the femoral artery, which is more convenient and allows you to avoid various complications.
+At the puncture site, a plastic tube called an introducer is inserted into the artery, which will be a kind of tunnel for feeding instruments to the site of the vessel lesion.
+Another flexible tube (catheter) is inserted inside the introducer, which is advanced to the site of stenosis, and a folded stent is fed through this tube.

-When carrying out coronagraphography and stenting simultaneously before the stent is delivered to the catheter, iodine preparations are administered, which are used as a contrast captured by X-rays.
-The information is displayed on the computer monitor.
-This allows you to control the location of the catheter and bring it exactly to the site of vessel stenosis.
+When performing coronary angiography and stenting simultaneously, iodine preparations are injected into the catheter before the stent is inserted, which are used as a contrast agent that is captured by X-rays.
+The information is displayed on a computer monitor.
+This allows the catheter to be controlled and brought precisely to the site of the vessel stenosis.

 After the catheter is installed, a stent is inserted into it.
-Inside the stent is pre-placed a blown out special balloon, used for angioplasty.
-Even before the beginning of development in the field of stenting, the expansion of stenotic vessels was carried out by means of balloon angioplasty, when a balloon was introduced into the vessel, and then by patency it was restored the patency of the artery.
-True, such an operation was effective usually within six months, after which restenosis was diagnosed, i.e. Repeated narrowing of the lumen of the vessel.
+A deflated special balloon used for angioplasty is first placed inside the stent.
+Even before the development of stenting, the expansion of stenotic vessels was carried out using balloon angioplasty, when a deflated balloon was inserted into the vessel, and then the patency of the artery was restored by inflating it.
+True, such an operation was usually effective for six months, after which restenosis was diagnosed, i.e. repeated narrowing of the lumen of the vessel.

-Coronary angioplasty with stenting can reduce the risk of such a complication, because the necessary in this case, repeated operations a person may not survive.
-The balloon is placed in the stent.
-Moving it to the place of narrowing of the vessel, the balloon is inflated, and the stent, which after removal of the balloon and tubes remains inside the artery, does not allow it to narrow.
+Coronary angioplasty with stenting reduces the risk of such complications, because the person may not survive the repeated operations required in this case.
+The deflated balloon is placed inside the stent.
+Having advanced it to the site of the narrowing of the vessel, the balloon is inflated, and the stent is straightened accordingly, which, after the balloon and tubes are removed, remains inside the artery, preventing it from narrowing.

-During the procedure the patient can communicate with the doctor, follow his instructions and report unpleasant sensations.
-Usually discomfort in the chest appears during the approach to the stenotic area, which is a variant of the norm.
-When the balloon is inflated and the stent is pressed into the vessel walls, the patient may experience pain associated with a blood flow disorder (the same angina attack).
-A little to reduce the unpleasant sensations possible by holding your breath, which the doctor can ask for.
+During the procedure, the patient can communicate with the doctor, follow his instructions and report any discomfort.
+Usually, chest discomfort appears when approaching the stenotic area, which is a normal variant.
+When the balloon begins to inflate and the stent is pressed into the vessel walls, the patient may experience pain associated with impaired blood flow (the same attack of angina).
+You can slightly reduce the discomfort by holding your breath, which the doctor may also ask you to do.

 Currently, doctors successfully perform stenting of the left and right coronary arteries, as well as treatment of tandems and multiple stenoses.
-The effectiveness of such operations is much higher than in balloon angioplasty or aortocoronary shunting.
-The least complication occurs when using drug-eluting stents.
+Moreover, the effectiveness of such operations is much higher than that of balloon angioplasty or aortocoronary bypass.
+The least complications occur when using drug-eluting stents.

 Contraindications to the procedure

-Coronary stenting is an operation that helps to save a person's life under threatening pathologies.
-And since it is no longer possible to be worse than death, there are no absolute contraindications to the procedure.
-Especially if stenting is indicated with myocardial infarction.
-Serious problems can arise only in the event that there is no possibility to conduct antiplatelet treatment, because the risk of blood clots after the operation increases.
+Coronary stenting is an operation that helps save a person's life in case of life-threatening pathologies.
+And since there can be no consequences worse than death, there are no absolute contraindications to the procedure.
+Especially if stenting is indicated for myocardial infarction.
+Serious problems can only arise if there is no possibility to carry out antiplatelet treatment, because the risk of blood clots after the operation increases.

-The procedure has some relative contraindications, which are risk factors for the development of complications after or during surgery.
-At the same time, some violations can be temporary, and after successful treatment the operation becomes possible.
-Such violations include:
+The procedure has some relative contraindications, which are risk factors for complications after or during surgery.
+However, some disorders may be temporary, and after their successful treatment, surgery becomes possible.
+Such disorders include:

 • infectious diseases in the active stage,